alfwatt/LiveBundle/README.md

 NSBundle+LiveBundle is a category to provide dynamic updating of resources from your web server.

-Let's say you have a resource, any resource will do, but for e.g. this product_table.plist which displays a lis of your companies products in a custom view inside MyApplication:
+Let's say you have a resource, any resource will do, but for e.g. a plist which contains a list of your companies products which is stored inside MyApplication's bundle as a resource:

     MyApplication.app/Contents/Resources/productTable.plist

-And let's say you want to discontinue a product, or change a price, but don't want to release a new version of your app or write a web server that understand your product line and hosts an API.
+And let's say you want to add a new product, or change a price for asale, or update a link, but don't want to release a new version of your app or write a web server that hosts an API or the code to support it?

 LiveBundle provides infrastructure for hosting bundle resources on your web server at a URL that you specify, so that your app can check to see if there is an updated version of the resource avaliable for download:

     https://exaple.com/support/livebundle/com.example.myapplication/productsTable.plist

 LiveBundle makes a If-Modified-Since request to your server when the resource is requested.
-It then downloads the resource, and copies it into the users's library folder (or it's sandboxed equivalent):
+It then downloads the resource, and copies it into the users's Library folder (or it's sandboxed equivalent):

     ~/Library/Application Support/MyApplication/LiveBundle/com.example.myapplication/products_table.plist